ztz1989/software-switches/ovs-dpdk/README.md

 More details about MoonGen configurations used in our tests can be found [here](https://github.com/ztz1989/software-switches/tree/artifacts/moongen)

 ## p2v test
-In p2v test, we configure OVS-DPDK to rely packets between a physical port and VNF running
+In p2v test, we configure OVS-DPDK to rely received packets from a physical interface to a VNF running inside VM.

 ### Steps:
 * Start OVS, bind a physical port and a vhost-user port to OVS-DPDK, then configure forwarding rules between them: